South Sudanese emerge from shelters after heavy fighting

 Oil production, a vital revenue source for the impoverished nation, has plummeted.
 Fighting often followed ethnic lines, pitting Machar's Nuer group against Kiir's Dinka.

-Kiir's officials have said the president is committed to working with Machar to implement a peace deal to end that conflict.
-It was signed in August 2015 but was followed by months of wrangling over details and sporadic fighting around the country.
+Kiir's officials have said the president is committed to working with Machar to implement a peace deal to end that conflict that was signed in August 2015 but was followed by months of wrangling over details and sporadic fighting around the country.

 Machar returned to Juba in April, retaking the post of vice president, a move seen as a step towards securing the peace.